 Assists in carrying out the functions of the lawyer discipline system as needed pursuant to Rule 2.9 of the Rules for Enforcement of Lawyer Conduct (ELC).
 ADC panel members may be asked to assist staff disciplinary counsel with the investigation of a grievance; serve as independent special disciplinary counsel in the investigation of a grievance or prosecution of a disciplinary case; provide staff disciplinary counsel with an outside opinion on an area of law; serve as a practice monitor following imposition of a disciplinary sanction or suspension; or consult with a lawyer under the terms of a diversion contract.
-Prerequisite: ADCs must have been an active attorney or judicial member of the WSBA for at least seven years at the time of appointment.
+Prerequisite: ADCs must have been an active attorney or judicial member of the WSBA for at least seven years at the time of appointment, be on Active license status, and have no record of disciplinary action.
 Appointment is for a five-year term.